Valuing Gumroad Equity, a deep dive

 The turning point

-The turning point was when I got connected to and did a virtual consult with Sam Martin from Move Better Project (huge thanks to Sam Segar for making that intro).
-Sam explained to me that the numbess and nerve pain was likely Thoracic Outlet Syndrome or something similar where my stiff gunked up inflexible muscles were compressing and trapping the median nerve that runs from the shoulder through the arm and down to the fingers.
+The turning point was a virtual consult with Sam Martin from Move Better Project (huge thanks to Sam Segar for making that intro).
+Sam explained to me that the numbness and nerve pain was likely Thoracic Outlet Syndrome where my stiff gunked up inflexible muscles were compressing and trapping the median nerve that runs from the shoulder through the arm and down to the fingers.

 Sam gave me a bunch of simple exercises to target each muscle group (including some hard to find ones).
 But he also gave me a radically better overall understanding of how stretching and mobility actually works.
 These fundamental ideas explained why none of the stuff I’d tried before had any real effect and laid the groundwork for me to effectively build an approach to my own mobility.